 Political Science Gateway Courses

-For each of our 200 level courses, the material below provides information about the types of learning objectives you’ll encounter in each course and how the faculty see this course as providing a gateway into other courses in the department.
+For each of our gateway courses, the material below provides information about the types of learning objectives you’ll encounter in each course and how the political science faculty see this course as providing a gateway into other courses in the department.

 Each of these gateway courses also meets the needs of a range of different audiences.
-They sometimes function as a disciplinary overview to fulfill a distro requirement, an entry-point for first or second year students approaching the major, as well as an introduction for advanced political science majors yet to take courses in a particular area.
+They sometimes function as a disciplinary overview to fulfill a distribution requirement, an entry-point for first- or second-year students approaching the major, as well as an introduction for advanced political science majors yet to take courses in a particular area.

 - Students learn about some of the central themes, questions, and concepts that animate political theory and the history of political thought.
 They explore various visions of good government across different periods, and various concepts that have been central to political thought such as merit, equality, liberty, and justice.